savoirfairelinux/jami-client-gnome/README.md

 Jami-client-gnome is a Jami client written in GTK+3.
 It uses libRingClient to communicate with the Jami daemon and for all of the underlying models and their logic.
-Ideally ring-client-gnome should only contain UI related code and any wrappers necessary for interacting with libRingClient.
+Ideally Jami-client-gnome should only contain UI related code and any wrappers necessary for interacting with libRingClient.

-Packages for Debian/Ubuntu/Fedora can be found at https://jami.net
+Packages for Debian/Ubuntu/Fedora can be found at https://jami.net/

-More info about the Ring project and the clients can be found on our Gitlab's instance: https://git.jami.net/
+More info about the Jami project and the clients can be found on our Gitlab's instance: https://git.jami.net/

-GNU Ring welcomes contribution from everyone.
+GNU Jami welcomes contribution from everyone.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for help getting started.

 # Setting up your environment